SOAP Connector for Azure Data Factory (SSIS)

 Create SSIS package

-First of all, create an SSIS package, which will connect to SOAP API in SSIS.
+First of all, create an SSIS package, which will connect to SOAP in SSIS.
 Once you do that, you are one step closer to deploying and running it in Azure-SSIS integration runtime in Azure Data Factory (ADF).
 Then simply proceed to the next step - creating and configuring Azure Blob Storage Container.

 Prepare custom setup files for Azure-SSIS runtime